A history of Hebrew — how it built its cultural fortress and why it has survived so long.

 The cool thing about the scrolls is that many of them are in “pure” Hebrew, consciously not using foreign loan words.
 So they give us a snapshot of how Hebrew was at this time.

-Back to ancient history — a couple of things happened that shut Hebrew down as a spoken language for a long time.
+Back to the ancient history of Hebrew — a couple of things happened that shut Hebrew down as a spoken language for a long time.

 Firstly, the Romans moved in and destroyed the second temple in the year 70 CE.
 C’mon guys, again with destroying the temple??
 This posed the first existential threat to the Jewish people, so they decided to write the oral traditions of the Oral Torah down, into what’s known as the Mishnah.
 The language used is snapshotted in time, and is thus “Mishnaic Hebrew”.

-Then there was an attempted revolt, known as the Bar Kokhba revolt, in 132-136 CE, when the Jews revolted against Roman rule.
+Then the Jews attempted a revolt against roman role in 132-136 CE.
+This was known as the Bar Kokhba revolt.
 This didn’t go well, and the Jewish people were almost exterminated, and many sent into exile in Europe.
-This scattered all the native speakers, which meant it was going to be difficult to keep it alive, because people had to speak other languages to co-exist with their neighbours.
+This scattered all the native speakers, which meant it was going to be difficult to keep Hebrew alive, because people had to speak other languages to co-exist with their neighbours.

 So for the next nearly ~1,700 years until the mid 19th century, Hebrew was only used for scholarly work, some periodicals and in religious proceedings.
 During this time, Jews spoke the languages of their neighbours.
 Of course, Hebrew influenced those languages and gave rise to specific variants of those languages used in Jewish communities, including: